 Tips For Killer Darts

-- Because of its highly combative nature, Killer lends itself to various forms of strategy, which can be used to gain a competitive edge over some of your opponents.
+Because of its highly combative nature, This dart game lends itself to various forms of strategy, which can be used to gain a competitive edge over some of your opponents.

-- If you have good aim with your off hand, you can aim away from other players numbers.
-When the killing phase begins, you will be less likely to hit your own number by accident.
+If you have good aim with your off-hand, you can aim away from other players during the first part of the game.
+When the scoring phase begins, you will be less likely to hit your own by accident.

-- Avoid killing players with assigned numbers that are adjacent to your own.
-If you miss their number and hit your own instead, you will be effectively doing your opponent’s dirty work.
+Avoid killing players with assigned numbers that are adjacent to your own.
+If you miss theirs and hit your own instead, you will be effectively doing your opponent’s dirty work.

-- Avoid hitting the bulls-eye during the first phase of the game unless you are confident in your play group’s skill level.
-A bulls-eye raises the difficulty of the game and can turn a fun, quick activity into a frustrating slog since few players will be skilled enough to eliminate you during the killing phase.
+Avoid hitting the bulls-eye during the first phase of the game unless you are confident in your group’s skill level.
+A bulls-eye raises the difficulty of the game and can turn a fun, quick activity into a frustrating slog since few players will be skilled enough to eliminate you during the scoring phase.

-Do you play killer differently?
-We’d love to hear your variation.
+Do you play killer with rules not mentioned here?
+We’d love to hear your rules.
 Let us know in the comments below.